jzc-2007/tpu_manager/README.md

 # Auto TPU job manager for Google Cloud Platform (experimental)

-This is a automatic job manager for running TPU jobs.
+This is an automatic job manager for running TPU jobs.
 It supports auto-resuming the preempted/grpc TPUs, and monitoring the jobs status.

 ### Basic Usage
 - **IMPORTANT**: